goloop/opt/README.md

 Panic occurs when the structure contains incorrect parsing fields or other technical problems.
 For example:

+- the object isn't a structure;
-- the object is not transmitted by pointer;
+- the object isn't transmitted by pointer;
 - a non-string type field is specified for the `opt:"?"` documentation field;
 - field for positional arguments `opt:"[]"` is not a list (slice/array);
 - field has structure type (except url.URL);